 Weather conditions affect how easy it is to see whales.
 Water depth and sea state may also affect the way the whale perceives the sound from the

-If you have any photos or documents to support the information you have just provided, you can upload the files to our secure server which will be linked to this entry.
+If you have any photos to support the information you have just provided, you can upload the files to our secure server which will be linked to this entry.

 Before submitting the ship strike entry, please review your entry (click on each step to view the information you provided) to ensure that the data entered is correct.